Recruiting Contractors vs Employees: What’s the Difference?

 Independent Contractors vs. Employees

 Independents are experts in their industry.
 They bring their skills to a project or task a client engages them to complete.
-Independent talent come from and work in virtually every sector of the economy from IT, marketing, and healthcare to education and creative services.
+Independent talent come from and work in virtually every sector of the economy, from IT, marketing, and healthcare to education and creative services.

 Traditional employees typically receive some sort of training for their job and have some level of oversight from a manager.
 Independents, on the other hand, already have the expertise needed to complete the job.
 They are solely responsible for performing the services outlined in a contract or Scope of Work (SOW).

-Who Are Independent Professionals?
+Who are Independent Professionals?

 The Independent Contractor-Client Relationship